 If a project specific mitigation plan is constructed (Alternative 4a) a planting plan will be implemented.
 General guidelines are presented below and will be revised based on specific site conditions.
 Canopy species will be planted on 12-foot centers (average) to achieve a minimum initial stand density of 302 seedlings (trees) per acre.
 Stock will be at least 1 year old, at least 2 feet in height, have a minimum root collar diameter of 3/8 inch, have a root length of at least 8 to 10 inches with at least 4 to 8 lateral roots, and must be obtained from a registered licensed regional nursery/grower and of a regional eco-type species properly stored and handled to ensure viability.
 The plants will typically be installed during the period from December through February 15 (planting season/dormant season); however, unanticipated events such as spring flooding may delay plantings until late spring or early summer.
 The seedlings will be installed in a manner that avoids monotypic rows of canopy and midstory species (i.e. goal is to have spatial diversity and mixture of planted species).
-If herbivory may threaten seedling survival, then seedling protection devices such as wire-mesh fencing, or plastic seedling protectors will be installed around each planted seedling.
+If herbivory may threaten seedling survival, then seedling protection devices such as wiremesh fencing, or plastic seedling protectors will be installed around each planted seedling.

-12.1 Species for Bottomland Hardwood Habitats (BLH- Habitats)
+Species for Bottomland Hardwood Habitats (BLH- Habitats)

 The canopy species installed will be in general accordance with the species lists provided in Tables 14A and 14B and in accordance with the Woody Vegetation Composition Class A dominants identified in Figure 26 in Smith and Klimas 2002.
-Plantings will be conducted such that the total number of plants installed in a given area consists of approximately 60% hard mast-producing species (Table 14A) and approximately 40% soft mast- producing species (Table 14A) and approximately 40% soft mast- producing species (Table 14A) and approximately 40% soft mast- producing species (Table 14B).
+Plantings will be conducted such that the total number of plants installed in each area consists of approximately 60% hard mast-producing species (Table 14A) and approximately 40% soft mast- producing species (Table 14B).
 The species composition of the plantings for each of the two groups of canopy species (e.g. hard mast species and soft mast species) should mimic the percent composition guidelines indicated in Tables 14A and 14B.
 However, site conditions (factors such as hydrologic regime, soils, composition of existing native canopy species, etc.) and planting stock availability may necessitate deviations from the species lists and/or the percent composition guidelines indicated in these tables.
 In general, a minimum of 3 hard mast species and a minimum of 3 soft mast species should be utilized.